 Lots of Cassia staff will be undertaking basic Makaton training so we can help those who have difficulty communicating.

-Our venue is a field so is not a flat level concrete area but we have stewards walking the entire site in the days running up to Cassia ensuring any pits that may cause an issue will be dealt with while this does not guarantee that there will not be any issues we will do our very best to limit the issues as much as possible.
+Our venue is a field so is not a flat level concrete area but we have tarmac paths around the fields and we have stewards walking the entire site in the days running up to Cassia ensuring any pits that may cause an issue will be dealt with while this does not guarantee that there will not be any issues we will do our very best to limit the issues as much as possible.

 Carers will need to purchase valid tickets to gain entry to Cassia and while we have taken on board the argument that carers tickets should be free as a small first year festival not expecting a profit and having spent thousands of pounds extra ensuring that we accommodating to all we do not feel that it would be fair to raise the price of all tickets to allow carers free access.
 We apologise if you do not agree but it was a decision team Cassia thought was fairest.